AnhHoang-21/Car-Reviews-Data-Analysis/README.md

    🔍 There are empty values in the review column.

-  🔍 Parts of reviews in the Review column(it's a minor quantity) were split into a few following rows in the first column; therefore, it leads to more than extra redundant 4000 rows.
+  🔍 Parts of reviews in the Review column(it's a minor quantity of approximately 800 rows) were split into a few following rows in the first column; therefore, it leads to more than extra redundant 4000 rows.

-*💊 Treatment*
+*⚕️ Treatment*
 * Clean the redundant texts appearing in a few rows of the first column by moving them into their belonging text above.

+  💊 Using Excel to delete rows with empty values in a specific column, Ctrl + G -> Special -> Select Blank -> Right-click highlighted cell -> Select delete rows.

 **Key points from 3D Visualizations (Package: Plotly):**
 - The majority of negative reviews range from 2.5 to 3.5.